 HECS Indexation 2023

-HECS doesn’t incur interest like most loans, rather it is indexed with inflation.
+HECS doesn’t incur interest like most loans, rather it is indexed with the lessor of inflation or the wage price index from July 2023.
 Indexation means the amount you are required to pay on your loan is adjusted at the same rate as a specific measure.
-In this case, HECS increases at the same rate as inflation.
+In this case, HECS increases at the same rate as inflation, or from July 2023 the wage price index – whichever is lower.
 The index rate applies on June 1 yearly.

-Inflation was particularly high for 2023.
+Inflation was particularly high for 2023, which is why we used wage price index in the example.
 The index rates for previous years have been considerably lower.
 Indexation rates and the expected loan balance increase on a $30,000 loan are listed below.

 Interesting facts about your HECS debt